51Degrees/documentation/src/otherintegrations/uaparser.md

 element.
 We chose the latter in the below migrated code snippet example.
 3. Change the script import statement to use the path to the new package in the src attribute or use a CDN link.
 4. The new 51Degrees UAParser is inherently asynchronous, thus UAParser is a promise.
-We prefer resolving promises using the await keyword – in order to use the [top-level await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await), we must set the script [type="module" ()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+We prefer resolving promises using the [await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) keyword – in order to use the top-level await, we must set the script [type="module" ()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
-It is possible, hwoever, to use the UAParser without await, calling then () instead.
+It is possible, however, to use the UAParser without await, calling then () instead.
 5. Here is the code to obtain the result object, notice the await keyword and the Resource Key:
 `let result = await UAParser("<your resource key>");`
 6. The code below obtaining the result can stay the same, but if you had additional properties configured for